danielscholl/iac-terraform/templates/webdata/README.md

 # Web Database Template

-The `web-db` template runs a single public Linux Container within an Azure Application Service Plan that connects to CosmosDB and uses a key from Key Vault.
+The `webdata` template runs a single public Linux Container within an Azure Application Service Plan that connects to CosmosDB and uses a key from Key Vault.

 ## Provisioned Resources